 The Audit Committee currently consists of Messrs.
-Harte, Kennedy and Uveges.
+Loy, Kennedy and Uveges.
 Mr. Uveges serves as the Chairman.
 The Audit Committee is comprised entirely of independent Directors and it operates under a Board approved charter that sets forth its duties and responsibilities.
-The Audit Committee met nine times during 2015.
-The Governance Committee has recommended that Mr. Loy be appointed to the Audit Committee following the Annual Meeting to fill the vacancy created when Mr. Harte's term ends at the Annual Meeting.
+The Audit Committee met fifteen times during 2016.